Strivin0311/dgm-learning/diffusers/theory.md

 # Theory on Diffusers
-*Here's some resources about Theory on Diffusers, like score matching*
+*Here're some resources about Theory on Diffusers, like score matching*

 #### Understanding the latent space of diffusion models through the lens of riemannian geometry [`UNREAD`]